GoncharukBro/react-mask-field/README.md

 | pattern       | string  | A regular expression of type `string` that the masked value must match. |
 | isValid       | boolean | `true` if the mask is full and matches the pattern value.               |

-Unlike the `change` event, which fires only on input, the `masking` event fires every time a value changes, through input, or when `props` changes.
+Unlike the `change` event, which fires only on input, the `mask` event fires every time a value changes, through input, or when `props` changes.

-> You can use both the `masking` event and the` change` event to save the state, however if you do not need additional parameters in the `detail` property, prefer the` change` event, otherwise it is recommended to use only the `masking` event as it is called asynchronously after the `change` event finishes, which may entail additional rendering of the component.
+> You can use both the `mask` event and the` change` event to save the state, however if you do not need additional parameters in the `detail` property, prefer the` change` event, otherwise it is recommended to use only the `mask` event as it is called asynchronously after the `change` event finishes, which may entail additional rendering of the component.

-An example of using the `masking` event:
+An example of using the `mask` event:

 ```jsx
 import React from 'react';